Ghini/ghini.desktop/doc/use_cases-jbq.rst

 ---------------------------

-- At the JBQ, we work most of all with orchids, family Orchidaceae, one of the largest plant families, with no less than 850 genera, organized in approximately 70 subtribes, 22 tribes, 5 subfamilies.
+- At the JBQ, we work most of all with orchids, family Orchidaceae, one of the largest plant families, with no less than 850 genera, organized —according to Dressler— in approximately 70 subtribes, 22 tribes, 5 subfamilies.
 How we represent this information is not obvious and needs be explained.

   The taxonomy of the Orchidaceae family is continuously being reviewed.
-Genera get added, refused, reorganized, recognized as synonyms, some taxonomists prefer grouping species or genera in a new way, others split them again and differently.
-All this sounds very specialistic, but it's part of our daily routine, and it can all be stored in our Ghini database.
+  Genera get added, refused, reorganized, recognized as synonyms, some taxonomists prefer grouping species or genera in a new way, others split them again and differently, botanists of different nationalities may have different views on the matter.
+All this sounds very complex and specialistic, but it's part of our daily routine, and it can all be stored in our Ghini database.

-  In particular subtribus information is relevant when it comes to attempting propagations and hybridizing.
+  In particular subtribe information is relevant when it comes to attempting propagations and hybridizing.

 - At the opposite complexity extreme, we often have volunteers who only work at the garden for a very short time.
 It was with them in mind that we have developed a `hypersimplified view <goal.html#hypersimplified-view>`_ to the ghini database structure.

-  In a nutshell, the two figures show all we need here.
+  The two figures here show all that's needed by our temporary workforce.

   +---------------------------------------------+---------------------------------------------+
   | Taxonomy & Collection                       | Garden                                      |